Updated Nov. 25, 2019

 How Much Does Short Term Coverage Cost?

-Although short term health insurance provides comprehensive health insurance coverage, you’ll find that it costs significantly less than plans purchased on the marketplace exchange.
-In fact, some plans are available with premium rates as low as $50 per month.
+Although short term health insurance does not provide comprehensive health insurance coverage, you’ll find that it costs significantly less than plans purchased on the marketplace exchange.

 How Long Does Coverage Last?

 Just as the name implies, short term health insurance is limited to providing coverage for specific periods of time.
 Currently, federal regulations state that short term medical plans may provide a minimum of 30-days and up to 364-days of coverage per insurance certificate.
 In most states, you may even purchase an additional two years after your initial policy expires.

 Applying for coverage is fast and convenient.
 You can use your phone, tablet or computer to complete a brief medical history and provide other key details for your application to be processed.

 Choose a coverage start date that works for you – anywhere from 24 hours up to 60 days after applying.
 You also may cancel your coverage at any time, with no penalty.
 And to ensure that you’re truly satisfied with your coverage, Pivot Health offers a 10-day “free look” period.
 If you purchase a plan and cancel within the first 10 days, and haven’t filed any claims, you’ll receive a full refund of your premium.